-- 6. Check that the lights and (where fitted) the brakes, are in good working order.
+- 6. Check that the lights and (where fitted) the brakes, are in working order.
 Check that the red triangular rear reflectors have their points uppermost on the lightboard and that it is central on its attachment hooks to the trailer with an equal length of lightboard protruding from either side.
-Check that the lightboard arm adjusters are fully tightened and the light board cable is clear of the road and any moving parts on the trailer (eg swinging arm cradles which can rotate when the trailer is unloaded).
-Check that it is supported on the trailer in such a way that the tow vehicle can turn full lock both ways without the electrical plug pulling out. - 7.
+Check that the lightboard arm adjusters are fully tightened and the light board cable is clear of the road and any moving parts on the trailer (eg swinging arm cradles which can rotate when the trailer is unloaded.
+Check that it is supported on the trailer in such a way the tow vehicle can turn full lock both ways without the plug pulling out or the cable touching the road. - 7.
 Make sure that the vehicle's tow ball is correctly inside the coupling and not just resting on top by observing either the green 'safe' tell-tale is showing (braked trailers) or the red 'unsafe' tell-tale is not showing (unbraked trailers).
-If these are not fitted check by looking underneath that the ball is within the coupling socket.
 Check that the secondary coupling (unbraked trailers) or the breakaway cable (braked trailers) is present and correctly secured to the tow vehicle. - 8.
-Check that your mirrors are correctly adjusted.
-You may need extension mirrors fitted if the boat is significantly wider than your vehicle. - 9.
-Ensure that the boat is secured onto the trailer to stop fore-aft, sideways and upwards movement.
-Check that the boat's bow-eye is secured to the winch post by a means other than the winch strap (such as a chain, rope or strap).
+Check your mirrors are correctly adjusted.
+These may need to be further outwards than normal if the boat is significantly wider than your vehicle. - 9.
+Ensure that the boat is secured onto the trailer to stop both fore-aft and sideways movement.
+Check that the boat's bow-eye is secured to the winch post by a means other than the winch strap (such as a chain, rope or a strap).
 The winch strap is not designed to absorb road shocks and may break if under tension whilst towing. - 10.
-Ensure the jockey wheel is fully wound up and tightened either against it's upward stop or as close to it as allows the 'R' or other spring clip (where fitted) to be inserted.
+Ensure the jockey wheel is fully wound up and tightened either against it's upward stop or as close to it as allows the 'R' or other spring clip (where fitted) to be inserted between the adjacent stop eyes.
 Ensure the jockey wheel clamp is tight.